DieterReuter/win7-printing-sandbox/README.md

 ## How do use

+To get started you only have to use `vagrant up`, and you're in the game.

 ```bash
 git clone https://github.com/DieterReuter/win7-printing-sandbox.git
 cd win7-printing-sandbox
 vagrant up
 ```

-Now you can use the Windows 7 box.
-Login with the standard Vagrant user account, `username=vagrant` with `password=vagrant`.
+Now you can use the fresh Windows 7 sandbox.
+Log in with the standard Vagrant user account, `username=vagrant` with `password=vagrant`.

 # Licensing